 5. Carry Out DDOS or DOS Attacks

-In addition, your IP address could be a gateway for hackers to accomplish a denial of service (DOS) or distributed denial of service attack (DDoS).
+In addition, your IP address could be a gateway for hackers to accomplish a denial-of-service (DOS) or distributed denial-of-service attack (DDoS).
 In this case, the hackers use a network of controlled computers to bombard your device with data.
 As a result, the device disconnects from the network and shuts down.

-Hackers carry our DoS attacks to net easy money.
+Hackers carry out DoS attacks to net easy money.
 For this reason, they rarely set them up for regular users.
 Instead, they direct the attacks on popular companies and websites.
-They perform service attacks to bring the companies down to their knees then demand a massive payout to call off the dogs.
+They perform service attacks to bring the companies to their knees then demand a massive payout to call off the dogs.

 How Hackers Get Someone’s IP Address